CoderLotl/Delmar.Jeronimo.SegundoParcial/README.md

 ### SQL

-It's used to read data from the Data Base and write data on the Data Base, specifically related to Players.
+It's used to read data from the Data Base and write data on the Data Base, specifically related to Players and the Matches.
 At the beginning of the application the same creates an instance of the Data Access class to read all the players from the Data Base, and then it's used again every time any operation of writing or reading data to or from the Data Base is performed.

 ### EXCEPTIONS

-It's lightly used in the program, given the fact that most methods are fail-proof in the tightly controlled and unflexible data environment.
-This becomes handy, anyway, when some aspects are impossible to be accurately forseen and controlled, like when then program needs to contact the Data Base, or when it needs to make use of some file which its existence is not granted.
-If by any chance these methods happen to fail, they will throw an exception which will cause a message box to promp and warn the user about the situation.
-This subject is therefore used in 2 classes: Data Access (used for SQL querys) and Data Serialization (for serializing and deserializing data to and from files).
+Exceptions are used every time the execution of some method or code has a chance of throwing an exception in their normal running due to an unexpected issued, which is contemplated and properly caught.
+In most cases, this ends informing the user about the issue when the exception may alter the normal running and flow of the application.
+Some exceptions may prevent some features of being executed. - At some other cases, the exceptions are dealt with by returning some value to other areas of the program.

+There's an specific case in which a custom exception had to be created and implemented, due to the fact that the specific case was not contemplated by the language.
+This is the case of empty decks.

 ### GENERICS

 This subject is actively used and actually a core aspect of the serialization and deserialization of data.
-Although the game makes no use of it for anything other than cards, for when it has to make a new deck for a new game, the whole class is prepared for interacting with any kind of data, which it can serialize down to a file or deserialize back from a file to data.
+Although the game makes no use of it for anything other than cards and logs of matches, for when it has to make a new deck for a new game or to save a class containing the data of the finished match, the whole class is prepared for interacting with any kind of data, which it can serialize down to a file or deserialize back from a file to data.

-NOTE: ... and although I didn't use this any further in this TP, in the moments of boredom when I switched to personal projects I made a wide use of this.
-This is just a color note here; I wanted to thank you for this.

 ### SERIALIZATION AND FILE WRITING